Sweeistaken/MintHTML/README.md

 # MintHTML
 A simple Markdown to HTML converter or Markdown renderer.

-This software is an AntiZero, which means that even though it was made by a SweeZero team member, it only belongs to themself.
+This software is AntiZero, see the ANTIZERO file for more information.